-It is a natural, although adaptive response to threats.
+It is a natural, adaptive response to threats.
 It inspires powerful, aggressive feelings and behaviors, which allow you to fight and defend yourself when under attack.
-It can be a difficult emotion to express and manage, particularly because we have been taught to express most expressions other than angry.
-Therefore, it is not uncommon to feel guilty or ashamed about being angry despite it being a very normal and necessary emotion.
+It can be a difficult emotion to express and manage, particularly because we have primarily been taught to express emotions other than anger.
+Therefore, it is not uncommon to feel guilty or ashamed about being angry, despite it being a very normal and necessary emotion.
 Anger management teaches you how to express your anger in a healthy way.
 You can learn to show your feelings and needs while respecting others.

 People use a variety of approaches to show their anger.
 Expressing your angry feelings in an assertive manner is the healthiest way to express anger.
-Anger can be suppressed and then be converted into more constructive behaviour.
-Also, there is another approach that can be followed – you can control your outward behaviour while angry and along with, you can try controlling your internal responses .
+Anger can be suppressed and then be converted into more constructive behavior.
+You can also follow another approach – you can control your external behavior while angry while also controlling your internal responses .

-People who are easily angered generally have what a low tolerance for frustration, aggravations and hassles of daily living and seem to overreact to the many problems of daily living.
+People who are easily angered generally have a low tolerance for the frustration, aggravations, and hassles of daily living and seem to overreact to the many problems people face every day.
 They feel that they should not be subjected to frustration, inconvenience, or annoyance.
-They can't take things in stride, and are particularly exasperated if the situation in some way seems unreasonable: for example, such people might be annoyed on being corrected for a minor mistake.
+They can't take things in their stride, and are particularly exasperated if the situation seems unreasonable: for example, such people might be annoyed on being corrected for a minor mistake.

 Anger may be sociocultural: Anger is often regarded as negative; we're taught ways to express anxiety, depression, or other emotions but not anger.
 As a result, we don't learn how to handle it or channel it constructively.

 Family background: Family background may play a role in anger.
-Typically, people who are easily angered come from families that are disruptive, chaotic, and not skilled at emotional communications.
+Typically, people who are easily angered come from families that are disruptive, chaotic, and not skilled at emotional communication.

 Some angry people are manipulative: They think and behave as if others will change their behavior as a result of their moodiness or tantrums.
 These people have no real sense of control.
-They give off the illusion of being in control.
-But a person with a temper/anger problem can’t be motivating or inspiring as anger acts like a block.
+They give the illusion of being in control, but a person with a temper or anger problem can’t be motivating or inspiring as anger acts as a blockage.
 Such people are believed to suffer from low self-esteem.
 Actually, insecurity is the bottom line.
 They are very much aware of the fact that they are mediocre in many aspects of their lives and try to feign control.
 They try to hide the truth from themselves and feel that they can camouflage their insecurities with tantrums, flare-ups, mood swings, and sulking.
 Scientific literature reasoned that individuals with unstable high self-esteem would report especially strong tendencies to experience anger and hostility, and that individuals with stable high self-esteem would report particularly low tendencies.

-Authoritative nature: People, who get angry easily, sometimes have a sense of entitlement.
+Authoritative nature: People who get angry easily sometimes have a sense of entitlement.
 They want to be the authority on any matter they bring up and do not expect you to counter anything they have to say.
 Sometimes they feel they deserve to be tended to, and not doing so angers them.
 A study investigated anger in relation to a social status; researchers concluded that Americans with lower social status expressed more anger and — in their case, a lower social standing was associated with greater frustration stemming from life adversities and blocked goals.
 On the other hand, Japanese people with higher social status expressed more anger, with the relationship mediated by decision-making authority.

 Some people may suffer from intermittent explosive disorder: There are people who react to situations with a sudden outburst without thinking about repercussions.
-This little-known disorder marked by episodes of unwarranted anger is more common than previously thought.
-It affects as many as 7.3 percent of adults in their lifetime, up to 16 million Americans.
+This little-known disorder, marked by episodes of unwarranted anger, is more common than previously thought.
+It affects as much as 7.3 percent of adults in their lifetime, up to 16 million Americans.

 Many people diagnosed with IED appear to have general problems with anger or other impulsive behaviors.
 They may attack others and their possessions, causing bodily injury and property damage.
 They may experience racing thoughts or a heightened energy level during the aggressive episode, with fatigue and depression developing shortly afterward.
 Some report various physical sensations, including tightness in the chest, tingling sensations, tremor, or a feeling of pressure inside the head.

-Anger management skills through a combination of cognitive restructuring, raising endurance levels, and relaxation training looks promising.
+Anger management skills, learned through a combination of cognitive restructuring, raising endurance levels, and relaxation training look promising.
 Simple relaxation tools, such as deep breathing and relaxing imagery, can help calm down angry feelings.
 Cognitive restructuring i.e. changing the way you think, is another way of calming yourself.
 Remind yourself that getting angry is not going to fix anything, and it won't make you feel any better.